manolift/MappaBot/README.md

-# BitusEnormus
+# mappaBot
 Discord bot for several usages

 ## Installation
 1. Invite the bot on your server with [this link](https://discordapp.com/oauth2/authorize?&client_id=198528475370356736&scope=bot&permissions=0)
-2. `git clone https://github.com/antoine2vey/BitusEnormus.git` to clone the project
+2. `git clone https://github.com/antoine2vey/MappaBot.git` to clone the project
-3. `npm install` in your project directory should do the trick!
+3. `npm install` or `yarn` in your project directory should do the trick!
-4. `node BitusEnormus/BitusEnormus.js` to launch the bot
+4. `node mappaBot/app.js` to launch the bot

 CARE, you must have MongoDB installed right before ([check here](https://docs.mongodb.com/manual/installation/))